jamietre/CsQuery/README.md

 * `HtmlParsingMode.Content` means its not a full document, but is expected to be valid in a `body` context.
 For example, content starting with `<tr> ... </tr>` would be invalid and handled according to HTML5 rules (typically, discarded).
 * `HtmlParsingMode.Fragment` means its an arbitrary fragment and will be treated as if its in a valid context.

+`HtmlParsingOptions` are flags that enable specific behavior during parsing regardless of the mode:

+* `HtmlParsingOptions.Default` means use the global default options as defined on  `CsQuery.Config.HtmlParsingOptions`.
+No options are enabled when CsQuery is started, you can assign specific options to the global default config if desired to affect all future operations.
+* `HtmlParsingOptions.AllowSelfClosingTags` means that HTML tags which use the self-closing HTML syntax, e.g. `<div />` are permitted.
+Under HTML5 rules, tags like this are not valid and the closing construct is ignored.
+That is, this would be treated exactly like an opening tag only `<div>`.
+So HTML like `<div /><span />` would be rendered as `<div><span></span></div>`.
+Note that the span is nested in the div.
+HTML5's rules for missing close tags are coming into play here, too.
+This option lets you change this behavior so the self-closing construct is honored.
+(Note that for fragments, this is honored by default, in line with jQuery's HTML parsing rules).
+* `HtmlParsingOptions.IgnoreComments` causes the parser to discard any HTML comments entirely; they won't appear in your DOM.
+You can also choose to omit contents when rendering even if you've allowed them to be parsed using `DomRenderingOptions.IgnoreComments`.

-The `DocType` parameter allows you to instruct the parser to use HTML4 parsing rules, if desired.
+The final `DocType` parameter allows you to instruct the parser on the expected document type, if no `DOCTYPE` node is present.
 Generally, though, it's sufficient to let CsQuery figure out your intent from the markup that is passed.

-There are also other methods for specific handling.
-Generally speaking, these just call `Create` with specific options.
+There are also other methods described below to create content using one of the methods described here.
+Generally speaking, these just call `Create` with specific options, and are for convenience:

 #####Create a document